TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 Transforming raw data into actionable insights is the cornerstone of any successful data analytics project.
 In this phase, we enhance the dataset by adding calculated columns that help reveal patterns, segment data, and provide clarity.
 This process equips us to answer critical business questions and unlock valuable opportunities hidden within the data.

 Think of data transformation as chiseling a rough diamond into a sparkling gem—it's all about refining your dataset to make it shine.
 Let’s dive into this essential process! 🌟

-# Preparation for Data Analysis in Microsoft Excel

 This guide outlines the steps to create three new columns in your Excel spreadsheet: `order_day`, `order_month`, and `order_hour`.
 These columns will deepen our understanding of sales patterns by providing insights into the day of the week, the month, and the hour when orders are placed.